MkDay/Post-Collection-Part-2/CSS_not()_pseudo-classs.md

 # not()

-In CSS, pseudo-classes are very useful and some of them like mouse related events widely used.
+In CSS, pseudo-classes are very useful and some of them like mouse related events are widely used.
 For examples,
 * `:hover`
 * `:target`
 * `:active`

 But there are a few other pseudo-classes out there which I found aren't much popular but very useful and very interesting.

-One of useful and I feel very interesting pseudo-class is `not()` which is known as *negation pseudo-class*.
+One of useful and I feel very interesting pseudo-class is `:not()` which is known as *negation pseudo-class*.

 Unlike other pseudo-classes you are familiar with, it can accept arguments within its parentheses.
 That's why it referred to as a *functional pseudo-class*.